amylouisejordan/suffolk-archives-pipeline/README.md

    The `.jsonl` output is processed using `convert.py`, which:

    - Converts each example into spaCy’s binary format (`.spacy`)
-   - Splits the data into training and development sets
+   - Splits the data into training and development sets (80/20 split)

 3. **Model Training**
    Using spaCy’s CLI and a custom `config.cfg`, the model is trained on `train.spacy` and evaluated on `dev.spacy`.
 This produces a pipeline in `model/model-best`.